 The automaker says it's still committed to the electric crossover in the US.

 It all started with Gran Turismo.
 From those early PlayStation days, Sean was drawn to anything with four wheels.
 Prior to joining the Roadshow team, he was a freelance contributor for Motor Authority, The Car Connection and Green Car Reports.
 As for what's in the garage, Sean owns a 2016 Chevrolet SS, and yes, it has Holden badges.

 There've been whispers about an uncertain future for the Hyundai Kona Electric, and on Wednesday we learned it's going away in the automaker's home country of Korea.
 The country's Yonhap News Agency first reported

 Cases of battery fires and subsequent recalls quickly turned the Kona Electric from a bestseller to a slow seller.
 The company registered a 40% sales drop in the first quarter of 2021 compared to last year as recalls dampened the model's popularity.
-The Roadshow it has no plans to discontinue the Kona Electric in the US at this time., too, though a Hyundai spokesperson told
+The recalls spread to the US, too, though a Hyundai spokesperson told